lewtds/bogo-c/HACKING.md

 appending transformation and all other operations that target it.
 If the targeting transformation has more than one targets then remove the orphaned target from it.

+**WARNING:** The following text is deprecated as `target` is now a pointer to a single transformation in the list.
+Shortcuts like *uow* are now handled by regular expressions and/or manual patching.

 Consider this example: